 Don’t watch tv or read in bed

 Fail and fail.
 I don’t actually have a tv in my bedroom, but I do watch tv on my laptop in bed.
-Reading in bed is one of the quickest ways for me to get to sleep, as long as it’s not overly stimulating.
+Reading in bed used to be one of the quickest ways for me to get to sleep.
+Now, though, I do most of my reading on my laptop, which doesn’t serve the same purpose.

 Avoid substances that interfere with sleep

 I’m usually pretty good about this.
-I rarely have caffeine in the later part of the day, and if I’m having any alcohol it’s usually in the afternoon and at most 2 glasses of wine.
+I rarely have caffeine in the later part of the day.
+If I’m having any alcohol, it’s usually a little after lunch.

 This is definitely an area where I could do better.
-I find that in winter I exercise less because it’s wet and gross outside here in rainy Vancouver, and being outside just makes me feel miserable.
-I’ve never been a fan of going to the gym to work out, and dance classes have always been my exercise of choice.
-The cognitive symptoms of my depression have made it hard to keep up with choreography, so I’ve only been taking classes with teachers whose styles I’m really familiar with.
+I exercise less in the winter because it’s wet and gross outside here, and being outside just makes me feel miserable.
+I never liked going to the gym to work out, and dance classes were my exercise of choice.
+However, dance classes became too difficult because of a combination of depression-related factors.
+Now, it’s just walking, and psychomotor retardation from the depression makes even that challenging.

 Establish a good sleep environment

 I live in a very quiet neighbourhood, so there’s no bothersome noise to interfere with my sleep.
 I keep my bedroom cool and dark.
-My phone is usually at my bedside because I use a meditation app before bed, but I’ve got notifications turned off so there’s nothing to disrupt my sleep during the night.
+My phone is usually at my bedside, but no one calls me and I have notifications for everything turned off, so it’s really not an issue.
 I have an old-school alarm clock so I don’t have to reach for my phone to check the time.

 Establish a relaxing pre-bedtime routine

 I don’t have a set routine necessarily, but I take my meds half an hour before I plan to go to bed, and keep things pretty low stimulation for that half hour.
-Bedtime has always been one of my favourite times of day, a time to escape from the real world into peaceful oblivion.
+Bedtime used to be one of my favourite times of day, a time to escape from the real world into peaceful oblivion.
+Over the last couple of years, I’ve had surges of worry about the future right before bed but I’ve gotten used to that, and it doesn’t last very long.

-So, that’s my attempt at sleep hygiene.
+So, that’s my attempt at sleep hygiene (and there’s an update on my sleep hygiene here).
 I’m not doing great at it, but I think I’ve found the happy medium that works for me.
 And after all, rules are meant to be broken, aren’t they?